spacetelescope/crds/documentation/rtd/source/environment.rst

 Single Shell Locking
 ....................
-By default,  CRDS uses Python's builtin multiprocessing locks which are robust and suitable for running multiprocesses within a single shell or terminal window::
+By default,  CRDS uses Python's built in multiprocessing locks which are robust and suitable for running multiprocesses within a single shell or terminal window::

 	$ crds list --status